-- Click on a cell to enter edit mode.
-Control-click the cell and select Filter -> Field xxx Value from the pop-up menu to filter records by the current value in the cell. - You can also customize your filter in a more complicated way by clicking Y from the toolbar.
+- Right-click a cell and select Filter -> Field xxx Value from the pop-up menu to filter records by the current value in the cell. - The Custom Filter dialog is provided for quick building a simple filter.
+Just simply right-click the grid and select Filter -> Custom Filter from the pop-up menu.
+Use character '' to represent any single symbol in the condition and use character '%' to represent any series of symbols in the condition. - You can also customize your filter in a more complicated way by right-clicking a field and selecting Filter -> Filter from the pop-up menu or clicking Filter from the toolbar.
 The Filter Wizard becomes visible at the top of the grid, where you can see the active filtering condition and easily enable or disable it by clicking a check box at the left.